flowroute/flowroute-numbers-python/README.md

 ##### Example Usage

-The following example passes `2` as the number of items to return.
+The following example limits the number of items to return to `2`.

 	#List Available NPAs
 	response = pnc.list_available_np_as(limit=2)